katarinadvornak/CNN-Skin-Lesion-Classification/README.md

 --Models--
 We uploaded three models, each trained with different methods:
- - "skin_disease_model64x64.features_weights.keras" model was trained on both patient features and images, using image size 64x64 and with the weights, as a data balancing technique.
  - "skin_disease_model.h5" was the first model we built, before balancing the dataset.
 It was built as a prototype, hence it doesn't take features into account.
 Image size - 64x64
+ - "skin_disease_model64x64.features_weights.keras" model was trained on both patient features and images, using image size 64x64 and with the weights, as a data balancing technique.
+ - "skin_disease_model64x64.featuresaugumented.keras" model was trained on both patient features and images , using image size 64x64 and with data augumentation, as a data balancing technique.
  - "TEST64x64aug.keras" model is trained using augumented data, however it wasn't trained on patient features.
 Image size - 64x64

 --Version with class weights (training)--